gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Components.Info.md

 ## Info.Y Property

-The localPosition y field, by default relative to the parent's center unless anchors are changed
+The anchoredPosition y field, by default relative to the parent's center unless anchors are changed

 ```csharp
 public float Y { get; set; }